 In 1973, thirteen Lanarkshire sheep breeders joined forces with ABRO to import twenty-seven Texel females and thirteen rams from France.
 Further importations were made throughout the 1970s, with the first direct import from the Netherlands at the end of that decade.

-In Great Britain, the Texels have shown that they are capable of withstanding the rigors of the Scottish winter without any hardship and their progeny have proved to be as adaptable in our climate and altitude as the Flocks in Holland and France.
+In Great Britain, Texels have shown they are capable of withstanding the rigors of the Scottish winter without any hardship and their progeny have proved to be as adaptable in our climate and altitude as the flocks in Holland and France.

-Texels now dominate the UK sheep industry, with a 27% share of the ram market, according to the 2012 EBLEX British Sheep Breeds Survey.
+Texels now dominate the UK sheep industry, with a 27% share of the ram market, according to the 2012 EBLEX British Sheep Breed survey.
 The survey reported the Texel as being the second most widespread breed, with North Country Mules being the most widespread.
 On the ram side the Texels comprised more than a quarter of all rams in Britain and were found on nearly 18,000 farms.
+The Society also commissioned AbacusBío to carry out a survey and produce a report on the economic impact and benefits of Texel sheep from 2015 – 2035.
+This report calculated the impact of the breed to be more than £20m/year.
+The full report can be read here.

 But, what is perhaps most marked is the overall impact of the breed on the British sheep industry, with Texel crosses also accounting for 1.6m crossbred ewes too, more than 12% of the total ewe flock.